sjnam/mpresty/README.md

-FitzRoy
+mpResty
 =======
-Just as [MathJax](https://www.mathjax.org/) makes it easier to use the tex math equations on a web page, `FitzRoy` makes it easy to get the corresponding graphics with scripts such as `metapost`, `graphviz` or `tikz` on a web page.
+Just as [MathJax](https://www.mathjax.org/) makes it easier to use the tex math equations on a web page, `mpResty` makes it easy to get the corresponding graphics with scripts such as `metapost`, `graphviz` or `tikz` on a web page.

 Installation
 ------------